Japanese destroyer Wakatsuki: Construction and career

 Immediately after the battle, Wakatsuki returned to Brunei and unloaded hundreds of survivors from several sunken Japanese ships.
 From 29 October to 1 November, Wakatsuki escorted the light cruiser Ōyodo to Manila.
-Upon arriving, Wakatsuki was planned to take part on a fleet action, but on the fifth a large scale carrier air raid sank the heavy cruiser Nachi and damaged the destroyers Akebono and Okinami, cancelling any plans of that.
+Upon arriving, Wakatsuki was planned to take part on a fleet action, but on the 5th an air raid from USS Lexington sank the heavy cruiser Nachi and damaged the destroyers Akebono and Okinami, cancelling any plans of that.